I tried out the new ability to manage .env files with 1Password Environments

 revenueCatApiKey=XXXXXX_XXXXXXXXXXXXXX

-Run Arkana to verify that obfuscated code is generated correctly:
+Run Arkana and verify that the obfuscated code is generated correctly.

 # Run in the project directory